Dyvinia/PlexampRPC/README.md

 ![image](https://i.imgur.com/qtn8y6P.png)

 The config file, aswell as the thumbnail cache and the stored auth token, are stored in `%AppData%\PlexampRPC\`.
 Press `F12` in the app to automatically open this folder.

 ### Template
-These are all the placeholders that can be used for the template (bottom 3 lines in the Settings window.
+These are all the placeholders that can be used for the template (the 3 text boxes at the bottom of the Settings window).
 - `{title}`: Track Title
 - `{artist}`: Artist
 - `{album}`: Album